collapsed-stacks/atheism/questions/2350/atheists-are-effectively-an-out-group-in-the-united-states-how-can-we-fix-that.md

 - posted by: [Borror0](https://stackexchange.com/users/-1/484-borror0) on 2011-01-19
 - score: 8

-<p>The answer to your question is "wait."</p>
+The answer to your question is "wait."

-<p>The problem isn't that atheism suffers from bad branding, per se, but that religion still plays a major role in your country.
+The problem isn't that atheism suffers from bad branding, per se, but that religion still plays a major role in your country.
 If you lived in a country where religion plays a minor role like Canada, that question would have never occurred to you.
-When your countrymen realize that religion is irrelevant, and they will eventually, then being an atheist will cease to be a brand (i.e. no one will care). </p>
+When your countrymen realize that religion is irrelevant, and they will eventually, then being an atheist will cease to be a brand (i.e. no one will care).

-<p>Now, if you want to speed up that process, be open about your atheism and don't be a jerk.
-If enough atheists do that, people will eventually realize that atheists are just like everyone else.</p>
+Now, if you want to speed up that process, be open about your atheism and don't be a jerk.
+If enough atheists do that, people will eventually realize that atheists are just like everyone else.

-<p>That's really all you can do.</p>
+That's really all you can do.

 ## Answer 2361